mozilla/infosec.mozilla.org/docs/guidelines/likelihood_indicators.md

   this security control
 * Are there current ongoing attacks on other services which are protected by this security control
+* How often has the service suffered an incident due to this or this type of missing control in the past?

 ## The Reverse Engineering Method